 Nowadays England, Scotland and Wales all have eight public holidays every year, and Northern Ireland has all ten, including St. Patricks Day and Bottle of the Boyne.
 Christmas Day, Boxing Day and New Years Day are given in lieu of Bank Holidays if they fall on weekend.

-British Bank Holidays have always been a great time to get away from the city buzz or spend some quality time with your family.
-So be updated with the upcoming Bank holidays in England for 2016 to plan your weekend getaways ahead.
+British bank holidays have always been a great time to get away from the city buzz or spend some quality time with your family.
+So be updated with the upcoming UK bank holidays in 2016 to plan your weekend getaways ahead.